TeamLab Planets Review: Is It Worth It?

 Photography is a challenge because so much of the exhibit is dark, and I didn’t even bother with the early sections.

-After drying off our feet, we made our way into the next exhibit, Soft Black Hole, where you walk across a dark room on a spongey surface.
-Your body affects the space and it affects others—we’re all connected.
+After drying off our feet, we made our way into the next exhibit, Soft Black Hole, where you walk across a dark room on a spongy surface.
+Your body affects the space, and it affects others—we’re all connected.

-Things got brighter as we entered The Infinite Crystal Universe—or the Crystal Maze as we called it.
+Things got brighter as we entered The Infinite Crystal Universe—or the Crystal Maze, as we call it.
+You can also find this room at TeamLab Borderless in Tokyo and TeamLab Biovortex in Kyoto.

 The Infinite Crystal Universe at TeamLab Planets in Tokyo

-Strings of LED lights hang from the ceiling in this large room, the lights changing colour and the mirrored floor added to the feeling of infinite space.
+Strings of LED lights hang from the ceiling in this large room, the lights changing colour, and the mirrored floor adds to the feeling of infinite space.

 The Infinite Crystal Universe at TeamLab Planets in Tokyo